Meeting the challenges of wearable PCB design

 The latest technology trend spanning the medical, fitness, and mass-consumer markets - wearable technology looks set to provide innovation in health-monitoring, research and fashion.

-There are technical challenges with designing circuits for products this small, and intricacy comes at price.
+There are technical challenges with designing PCBs in wearable devices comes at price.
 Here we lay out some of the most common challenges faced by the wearables designer and offer some help on how to combat the potential problems.

 Challenges of PCB design for wearable products